 If you are running your finances to the wire just to keep up with mortgage repayments, it may be that you need a home loan health check from a mortgage broker.

-- Assess your situation in full: By running through simple calculations about where you stand if interest rates were to rise, they can help you find a solution that will put you in a better financial position.
+- Assess your situation in full: By running through simple calculations about where you will stand if interest rates rise, they can help you find a solution that will put you in a better financial position.

 - Help you refinance: One option may be to refinance your home loan and switch to a lender that will offer you a sharper interest rate.

-- Negotiate with the banks on your behalf: Mortgage brokers have strong relationships with major banks and lenders so they can access heavily-discounted rates.
+- Negotiate with the banks on your behalf: Mortgage brokers have strong relationships with major banks and lenders so that they can access heavily discounted rates.

-Give us a call on 1300 889 743 or fill in our free assessment form and one of our expert mortgage brokers will help you make a plan to prepare for an interest rate rise.
+Give us a call on 1300 889 743 or fill in our free assessment form, and one of our mortgage brokers will help you plan to prepare for an interest rate rise.

 - You owe less than 80% of the property value on your mortgage.

 - You are on a variable rate: You should consider refinancing every 6-12 months but just keep in mind that you’ll add an enquiry to your credit file every time you refinance.

 - You are no longer on a fixed rate term: Despite the break costs and early exit fees, it sometimes makes sense financially to refinance within the fixed period, especially if you recoup these costs within two years of refinancing.

 You should consider refinancing if: